Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md

 ![Stock allocation](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/StockAllocation/StockAllocation.png "[Stock allocation]")

-1. Select the row with the attribute name corresponding to the desired target channel in the *Target channel* column.
+1. Select the row with the desired stock value to be calculated and transferred in the *Target channel* column.
+In the example screenshot, there are two stock values: *Actindo Core1 PIM (POS stock)*, for the stock units available in the physical store (point of sale), and *Actindo Core1 PIM (Stock)*, for the stock units available in the warehouse for incoming orders.

 2. Double-click the corresponding field in the *Stock calculation* column.
     A drop-down list is displayed.